Skip to content

 vertex_config: Vertex configuration for source/target validation

-match_cache: Optional fuzzy match cache for better performance
+matcher: Optional fuzzy matcher for better performance (with caching enabled)

 Returns: